Athozs/hass-additional-ca/README.md

 5. Restart Home Assistant.

-Some integrations need to be set up all over again to take CA trust store (newly containing your private CA) into account.
+Some integrations need to be set up all over again to take into account CA trust store (newly including your private CA).

 After upgrading Home Assistant to a new version, you need to reboot Home Assistant to load again your certificates.